 These canvas and leather are standard issue for the motorcycle troops, but were also popular with Panzer troops.
 The condition is very good with really solid leather.
 The insides are nicely marked & dated.
 They are very solid for a display.

 These are original WWII German Issue sox.
 The condition is very good.
 These are a must for any WWII German uniform collection.

 This is a really nice example showing almost no age and use

 This is a nice honest example showing light age and use.
 It has one stain, but no damage, and is priced right.

 Are you disgusted by the prices of WWI German mountain boots??!!
 These things were always around in the past and nobody cared much about them.
 Lately they are all $800+, and are hard to find.
 This is a good size 11 solid pair of WWII German mountain boots, but, there is always a but, they are very slightly mismatched.
 They are the same size.
 I bought them from the vet's son who wore them for a while.
 The color of the cloth @ the top is a but different, and the number of grommets is also different.
 My guess is that the trooper had 2 sets of boots which were almost identical and the sets got mixed up.
 From a display standpoint, they look fine together.
 The leather is very solid.
 The soles are a bit dry, and some of the central nails are missing, but mostly on the one boot.
 This is the perfect set of mountain boots for your display.

-This is a really good looking pair of boots.
-They are cut in the classic officer's style with the squared off toe and calf buckle.
-The are un-issued and great.
-The leather is very solid and sound.
-The inside is dated and marked.
-You will not be disappointed.
+This is a good looking pair of boots showing honest age and use, but still very good.
+They are cut in the classic officer's style with the squared off toe.
+They are solid and perfect for your display.